BitcoinDesign/Guide/guide/glossary.md

 </div>

-## Output script descriptor

-A small piece of data that has all the information needed to generate a specific set of addresses or keys.
-Bundling this data in a standardized format has several benefits.
-It is harder to forget important configuration details, and it is more efficient than transmitting a long list of addresses or keys.

-{% include picture.html
-   image = "/assets/images/guide/glossary/descriptors.jpg"
-   retina = "/assets/images/guide/glossary/descriptors@2x.jpg"
-   mobile = "/assets/images/guide/glossary/descriptors-mobile.jpg"
-   mobileRetina = "/assets/images/glossary/descriptors-mobile@2x.jpg"
-   alt-text = ""
-   width = 1600
-   height = 400
-%}

 ## Extended private key (XPRIV)

 In a hierarchical deterministic wallet, all addresses and their matching private keys are derived from this extended private key.